pillmuncher/yogic/README.md

 ## **API:**

-# Backtracking Monad-based Logic Programming in Python

-This repository contains a Python implementation of a logic programming system using the Backtracking Monad approach.
-This approach allows you to express logical constraints and perform unification in a clean and structured manner.

-## Core Concepts

 ### Success Function Type

 A function type that represents a successful resolution. `Success` continuations are called with a substitution environment `subst` and a `Failure` continuation `backtrack`.
 They yield the provided substitution environment once and then yield whatever `backtrack()` yields.